 See below for answers to commonly asked questions for my SEO content writing services.

 What is SEO Content Writing?

-How does SEO content writing differ from other types of writing?
+How does SEO content writing differ from standard writing?

-Here’s a short example of how writing for a print publication is different from writing for digital.
+Here’s a short example of how writing for something like a brochure is different from writing for the internet.

 A printed brochure might include these basic things:

 - Your name, address, phone, URL and social media handles